Best EPOS Systems in 2024 | UK POS Provider Guide

 Don’t forget to look at opening times.
 Most EPOS customer support teams operate during the week, but a few are also available at weekends and holidays, which could be really valuable if those are your busiest times.

 The Expert Market team tested and assessed 20 different EPOS systems to bring you this list.
 We spend around 160 hours researching EPOS platforms, and over 20 hours testing them.
-During that time, we used our learnings to evaluate how each EPOS system fared in six categories that are important to businesses, broken down into between four and 12 subcategories, in order to get an impartial ranking.
+During that time, we used our learnings to evaluate how each EPOS system fared in six categories that are important to businesses, broken down into up to 12 subcategories, in order to get an impartial ranking.

 Here’s what we looked at: